San Francisco Dental Implants

 Dr. Itani has vast experience in creating artful dental implants (see testimonials and smile gallery) and can optimize your smile by replacing single or multiple teeth with dental implants.
 We also construct permanent support options for fixed dentures and mini-implants for removable dentures.
 Visit our Implant Dentistry page to learn more.

 Modern dental implants are precision devices, available in several different designs to address your specific needs.
-The most common type is a titanium screw that is anchored into the jawbone where it serves as post for a custom-made tooth crown.
+The most common type is a titanium screw that is anchored into the jawbone where it serves as a post for a custom-made tooth crown.
 Once the crown is in place, you may not be able to tell it apart from your natural teeth.

 - Dental implants let you eat the foods you love.